seatable-data/api/dtable-web-v2.1-admin/forms.md

 **Return Values**

 JSON-object with the list of forms.
+The returned `token` value is the form's token.

 **Sample Response (200)**